In The Beginning, There Was "The X-Files"

 "I know how badly, how *very badly* you want to look through that window, but it would be pointless.
 It's dead.
 After the Ore-Ida Tater-Tot incident in 1947, it was agreed that--should any potato-human mutant survive--the country that held such shadowy lumpiness would be responsible for its extermination.
 I...uh...have the distinction of being one of three men to have exterminated such a root vegetable.
 A human potato was sighted over the Super Bowl in the fourth quarter.
 It was shot down and brought to us.
 Maybe it didn't know what a gun was, or perhaps they can't show emotion, but that spud-like and blank expression as I pulled the trigger has haunted me...."

-which character you most despise and how you would creatively
+The character I *most* despise and how I would write him/her

 Here's the latest batch of OBSSE recommendations to get you through this never ending summer of No New Scully.
 I've tried to include a few interesting twists this month in hopes that they'll give you the stamina you'll need to make it through this looonnnggg last month until the season premiere.